 This is a great opportunity to engage with a topic that has captivated people for centuries, learn from a world expert in the field and enjoy exclusive access to behind-the-scenes historical material.

 Success and Feedback from the course

-In March 2014 over 11,000 learners from across the world joined Jonathan Bates and the teams from the University of Warwick and the Shakespeare Birthplace Trust to explore Shakespeare, his plays, and the world in which he lived.
+Over 55,000 learners from across the world have previously joined Jonathan Bate and the teams from the University of Warwick and the Shakespeare Birthplace Trust to explore Shakespeare, his plays, and the world in which he lived.
 Below are some examples of the impact the course had:

 This course is aimed at anyone with an interest in Shakespeare; you might be a high school student or a university student, or a regular play-goer who wishes to learn more about Shakespeare.
 No prior knowledge of Shakespeare life, theatre and world is assumed: that is what you will learn from the course.
 The only pre-requisite is a willingness to read and watch the plays.

 Shakespearean, biographer and critic, I am an Honorary Fellow at the Shakespeare Birthplace Trust, Honorary Fellow in Creativity at Warwick Business School, and Provost of Worcester College Oxford.

 Your learning, your rules

 - Courses are split into weeks, activities, and steps to help you keep track of your learning

 - Learn through a mix of bite-sized videos, long- and short-form articles, audio, and practical activities

 - Stay motivated by using the Progress page to keep track of your step completion and assessment scores